-October is Breast Cancer Awareness Month, which is why we are sharing 5 ways you can make a difference in your community and show support for women battling breast cancer.
-We're also donating 100% of net proceeds from our She Inspires Candle to the Breast Cancer Research Foundation.
-Every purchase this month helps fund their lifesaving work to prevent, treat and find a cure for breast cancer.
+October is Breast Cancer Awareness Month.
+If you're wondering how to support breast cancer awareness, we are sharing 5 ways you can make a difference in your community and show support for women battling breast cancer.
+We're also donating 10% of all sales from our Courage Collection to the Breast Cancer Research Foundation.
+Every purchase of these candles helps fund their lifesaving work to prevent, treat and find a cure for breast cancer.

-Join us in raising awareness for breast cancer research and shining a light on survivors and those at risk throughout the world.
+Join us in supporting breast cancer awareness and shining a light on survivors and those at risk throughout the world.